psolsfer/NanofinderParser/README.md

 ## Quick Start

-Here's a simple example of how to use NanofinderParser:
+Here's a simple example of how to use NanofinderParser in python:

 ```python
 from pathlib import Path